CNCLgithub/genea/README.md

 ### Setup
-Download the Apptainer containers
+Download the Apptainer containers (~ 5 mins)
 ```bash
 ./setup.sh cont_pull
 ```

-Download and install all the necessary python packages
+Download and install all the necessary python packages (~ 5 mins)
 ```bash
 ./setup.sh python
 ```

-Download data for running the experiments and to perform analysis
+Download data for running the experiments and to perform analysis (~ 5 mins)
 ```bash
 ./setup.sh data
 ```

 ### Compile the codebase
 When running the code for the first time, you will need to compile CPP files in the codebase.
-This is done by running the following command:
+This is done by running the following command (~ 5 mins):
 ```
 singularity exec cont_init.simg bash -c "cd mlr/share && make"
 ```